 One of the biggest issues professional service directors face in their careers is how to get a project back on track once it has gone over budget.
 But, perhaps the better question is, how do we prevent over-budget projects in the first place?
-In this guide, we’ll go over the best way to create a project budget plan, how to gracefully deal with a project behind schedule, and more.
+In this guide, we’ll go over the best way to create a project budget management plan, how to gracefully deal with a project behind schedule, and more.

 But first, why is this important at all?
 Besides the obvious (failing projects and losing clients), budget tracking in project management helps you figure out what you can expect to spend on each different element.
 Then, you can compare your expectations with each step of the process and course-correct as needed.
 And when it comes to budget, an ounce of prevention can be a make or break for your client.